CodePushGo/website/src/content/blog/en/vue-mobile-app-capacitor.md

 created_at: 2023-06-08T00:00:00.000Z
 updated_at: 2023-06-29T00:00:00.000Z
 head_image: /vue_capacitor.webp
-head_image_alt: Vue and Capacitor illustration
+head_image_alt: Vue and React Native illustration
-keywords: Vue, Capacitor, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
+keywords: Vue, React Native, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
 tag: Tutorial
 published: true
 locale: en
 next_blog: update-your-capacitor-apps-seamlessly-using-capacitor-updater
 ---

-In this tutorial, we'll guide you through the process of converting a Vue web application into a native mobile app using Capacitor.
+In this tutorial, we'll guide you through the process of converting a Vue web application into a native mobile app using React Native.
 Optionally, you can also enhance your mobile UI with Konsta UI, a Tailwind CSS-based mobile UI library.

-## About Capacitor
+## About React Native

-Capacitor is a game-changing tool that allows you to easily integrate it into any web project and convert your application into a native mobile app.
+React Native is a game-changing tool that allows you to easily integrate it into any web project and convert your application into a native mobile app.
 It generates native Xcode and Android Studio projects for you and provides access to native device features like the camera through a JavaScript bridge.

 ## Preparing Your Vue App